Wood End, Kingsbury, Warwickshire: Religion

 According to the 2001 census the population of the village is 80% Christian, 19% Non-Religious and 1% Other.
 Although St Michael & All Angels Church is the parish church, many of the residents attend other nearby Anglican churches such as the Church of the Resurrection in Hurley or St. Mary The Church of Our Lady in Merevale.
 Wood End lies within the Roman Catholic parish of St. John the Baptist, with the main collegiate church being St. John's Presbytery in Tamworth.
 St Michael & All Angels is a small wooden church on Smith Street, built in 1906.
 Today it is the only place of worship in the village, part of the Kingsbury and Baxterley group of churches along with Kingsbury, Baxterley, Merevale and Hurley, all of which share the same vicar.
 Previously there was a small United Methodist chapel in Edge Hill, in existence before the village was built.
 It was closed some time in the late 1970s, and later demolished.
 The site is now occupied by a private house.
 Baxterley Church is nearer to Wood End than it is to the village of Baxterley.
 It is also part of the Kingsbury and Baxterley Group of churches.

 Education

 According to the 2001 Census for the ward of Hurley and Wood End, 1,068 adults had no educational qualifications and 1,560 adults had level 1 or higher qualifications.
-The village does not have its own secondary school, so most students attend Kingsbury School.
-Further education in the area is provided by North Warwickshire and Hinckley College at Nuneaton, and Tamworth and Lichfield College.
 There is a primary school on Wood Street, which is also used for children from surrounding villages such as Piccadilly.